2 Day Porto Itinerary: Everything To Do In 48 Hours

 You must purchase a ticket to enter, but the value of the ticket can be used as store credit.
 The Platinum ticket (€50) provides priority entry, and private collection tour, the Gold ticket (€16) allows you standard entry with a reserved time slot while the Silver ticket (€10) only allows you to access the library.
 If you plan on purchasing books the Platinum ticket will work out the best value.

 Although it’s certainly the prettiest bookshop I have visited, it’s also the most crowded.
 Lots of people are trying to get a selfie which can take away from the overall experience.
-Despite this, it’s still one of the coolest places to visit when you have 48 hours in Porto.
+Despite this, it’s still one of the coolest places to visit on this 2 day itinerary Porto.

 6. Miradouro da Vitória (10 mins)